Ernest W. Barrett

 Barrett Parkway, in front of the mall, bears his name and was extended west and southwest of U.S. 41 during the 1990s to connect with Ridgeway Road (now Barrett Parkway) to State Route 120 (Dallas Highway, west of Marietta).
-The name was later extended in 2003 down Ridgeway and Villa Rica Road.
+The name was later extended in 2003 down Ridgeway and past Villa Rica Road, Macland Road (State Hwy 360), into merger with Macedonia Road and on to Powder Springs Road SW, effectively providing proximate local access to the western half of Cobb County.